fadden/6502bench/SourceGen/Examples/README.md

    65816 sources, with a little bit of ProDOS 8 and IIgs toolbox usage.
    Demonstrates how extension scripts are used during analysis.
    [(Full project)](https://fadden.com/apple2/misc.html#zippy)
  * A2-HP-CDA: HardPressed Classic Desk Accessory.
-This is 65816 code in OMF loader format, which SourceGen doesn't support, so it's a little rough.
-(This is chiefly here to answer the question, "what does it look like when you disassemble OMF binaries?")
+This original binary is in 65816 code in OMF loader format, which was then prepared with SourceGen's OMF conversion tool.
+(Try loading the "#b90100" file into the disassembler to see why.)
    [(Full project)](https://fadden.com/apple2/hardpressed.html)

-(You may be wondering why some of the example files have filenames with things like "#061d60" in them.
+You may be wondering why some of the example files have filenames with things like "#061d60" in them.
 It's a method of preserving the file type for Apple II files used by some utilities.
-The potential advantage for disassembly is that the file type often determines the load address, possibly removing some initial guesswork.)
+The potential advantage for disassembly is that the file type often determines the load address, possibly removing some initial guesswork.